Blue Hole (Red Sea): Death of Yuri Lipski

-A notable death was that of Yuri Lipski, a 22-year-old Russian diving instructor, on 28 April 2000 at a depth of 115 metres after an uncontrolled descent.
+A notable death was that of Yuri Lipski, a 22-year-old Russian-Israeli diving instructor, on 28 April 2000 at a depth of 115 metres after an uncontrolled descent.
 Lipski carried a video camera, which filmed his death.
 This has made it one of the most well-known diving deaths in the world.
 The video shows Lipski initiate a voluntary, uncontrolled descent, eventually landing on the sea floor at 115 metres where he panics, removes his regulator and tries to fill his buoyancy compensator but is unable to rise.
 At 115 m he would have been subject to severe nitrogen narcosis, which may have impaired his judgement, induced hallucinations and caused panic and confusion.
 Lipski had a single tank assumed to be air.

 Lipski's body was recovered the following day by fellow diving instructor Tarek Omar at the request of Lipski's mother.
 Omar had earlier warned Lipski twice against attempting the dive.
 On the bottom, Omar found Lipski's helmet camera, still intact.
-Omar says:
+Omar said:

 Two days after we recovered his remains and gave [his mother] his belongings and equipment, she came to me asking that I help her disassemble them so she can pack them.
 The camera should have been damaged or even broken altogether because I had found it at a depth of 115 metres, and it is only designed to sustain 75 metres; but, to my surprise, the camera was still working.
 We played it and his mother was there.
 I regret that his mother will have this forever...
 If I had known the footage existed I’d have flooded it.
 I think the thing that really upset and saddened me about it was that his mom has it now – she has the footage of her own son drowning.